 - Customer retention with churn modelling.
 Every business wants to predict which customers are about to leave, and for what reasons, so they can target their retention efforts.
 New one-time customers may be incented to return.
-Without predictive targeting, a retention campaign may cost more than it gains.
+Without predictive targeting/forecasting, a retention campaign may cost more than it gains.

 - Movie recommendations.
 Movies are selected, or recommended to customers, based on past reviews, related interests, or analysis of Twitter comments.
 On the movie production side, it’s time to start doing analyses on movie scripts, based on reaction to similar movies, to predict box office revenue and cities to hit.